Associate Professor of Law

 Areas of expertise: Immigration law, asylum & refugee law, legal writing, legal research, trial advocacy, appellate practice, and privacy.

-Scott Rempell joined the South Texas faculty in 2010.
+Scott Rempell joined the Houston College of Law faculty in 2010.
 He teaches Immigration Law, Asylum & Refugee Law, and Legal Research & Writing.
 Prior to joining the faculty, Professor Rempell worked as an appellate attorney at the U.S. Department of Justice, Office of Immigration Litigation, where he authored 75 appellate briefs and argued 9 cases in the United States Courts of Appeals.

 Professor Rempell’s scholarship focuses on asylum law, immigration issues more generally, administrative law, and judicial process.
 Among other journals, his scholarship has appeared in Utah Law Review, Nevada Law Journal, Administrative Law Review, Georgetown Immigration Law Journal, and Texas International Law Journal.
 Multiple federal appellate courts have cited his work.
 He has also appeared on several Houston television and radio news programs.